Greenfield Police Department reports

 ARRESTS/CITATIONS

-Jeremy Frazier, 40, Washington Court House, was issued a citation for speed.

-Glen Hafer, 26, Greenfield, was issued a citation for storage of motor vehicles.
+A 17-year-old Greenfield juvenile was issued a citation for no operator’s license.

-Clarissa Anderson, 38, Greenfield, was arrested for driving under suspension, expired registration, permitting unlicensed driver, OVI, leaving the scene of an accident, and two counts of child endangerment.
+Jacob Richter, 34, Greenfield, was arrested for possession of drugparaphernalia, tampering with evidence, and a probation violation.

 ARRESTS/CITATIONS